docker/docs/docker-cloud/apps/triggers.md

 Once the trigger is revoked, it stops accepting requests.

-## Using triggers in the API and CLI
+## Use triggers in the API and CLI

 See our [API and CLI documentation](/apidocs/docker-cloud.md#triggers) to learn how to use triggers with our API and the CLI.